jmieses/jmportfolio.github.io/_posts/2020-04-04-deCasteljauAlgorithm.md

 ## Introduction

 The deCasteljau algorithm gives a way to construct Bezier curves with a very simple approach.
+By recursively iterating over the control points, we can obtain the Bezier in a very efficient manner, and without the use of factorials for the generation of the basis functions of the curve.

 A Bezier curve is a parametric polynomial curve that uses polynomials for its coordinates functions [1].
 Consequently, an nth-degree Bezier curve is defined by

 $$\textbf{C}(u) = \sum^n_{i=0}B_{i,n}(u)\textbf{P}_{i} \qquad  0 \leq u \leq 1 $$